Niri RAS technology brings together

 effectiveness to create a leading

-The Niri RAS* technology has been gradually developed over the past 10 years.
+The Niri RAS technology has been gradually developed over the past 10 years.
 Arve Gravdal performed his first trial in 2002 (patent no. 10491593 in the US) in 600 m3 tanks.
 Smolt was reared to adult salmon of 2,8 kg in these tests.
-After the formal establishment of Niri AS the company has developed the technologies much further through a test project in Ireland.
+After the formal establishment of Niri AS the company has developed the technologies further through a test project in Ireland, and subsequently in Scotland.
 The goal has been to lower production costs while achieving a high degree of dependability in the operation of the technologies.